• Skip to primary navigation

 Formal Dinnerware.

-Formal Dinnerware is one that people are not using very often.
+Formal dinnerware is one that people do not use very often.
 If you inherited a set and never used it, it's time to donate it.
 You get rid of it.
 Never donate to someone who will honor it.
-If you are in the Silver Spring, Maryland, area, you can check out: Pickup Please to donate plates.
+If you are in the Silver Spring, Maryland, area, you can check out Pickup Please to donate plates.

 Files older than ten years.